A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

-\end{definition} Notice that the case of $\gfp$ uses the extended environment $\xi\cup[X^{\sigma}\mapsto N]$ that is admissible for $E_i$ thanks to our assumption of well-boundness.
-(Moreover, by renaming $X$, we may suppose that there is no $X^{\sigma'}$ in $\dom(\xi)$.).
-The meta-level fixed point over $N$ is well-formed since every elimination alternative starts with a head/application variable, and all occurrences of $N$ in the summands are thus \emph{guarded} by constructors for elimination alternatives, and therefore the fixed-point definition is \emph{productive} (in the sense of producing more and more data of the fixed point through iterated unfolding) and uniquely determines a B\"ohm forest, unlike an expression of the form $\fix\, N.N$ that does not designate a B\"ohm forest and would only come from the syntactically illegal term $\gfp X^\sigma.X^{\sigma}$.
+Notice that the case of $\gfp$ uses the extended environment $\xi\cup[X^{\rho}\mapsto N]$ that is admissible for $E_i$ thanks to our assumption of well-boundness.
+(Moreover, by renaming $X$, we may suppose that there is no $X^{\rho'}$ in $\dom(\xi)$.)
+The meta-level fixed point over $N$ is well-formed since every elimination alternative starts with a head/application variable, and all occurrences of $N$ in the summands are thus \emph{guarded} by constructors for elimination alternatives, and therefore the fixed-point definition is \emph{productive} (in the sense of producing more and more data of the fixed point through iterated unfolding) and uniquely determines a forest, unlike an expression of the form $\fix\, N.N$ that does not designate a forest and would only come from the syntactically illegal term $\gfp X^\rho.X^{\rho}$. \end{definition} We better not use the shorthand $\interp{\cdot}{\xi}$ with the placeholder for the expression from $\olfsfix$ to be interpreted since the question of admissibility of $\xi$ depends on the actual argument $T$.